APY/APYDataGridBundle/Resources/doc/annotations.md

 ## Usage - Document or Entity annotations

-Entity and Document source uses doctrine annotations for type guessing, for better customization you can use own annotations
+Entity and Document sources use doctrine annotations for type guessing, for better customization you can use grid mapping annotations

 ```php
 <?php